 Understanding what the next stage means for your business is an important first step.
 It is appearing unlikely that the country will suddenly bounce back to the normality we knew before.

-The government guidance states that it is highly unlikely this virus will be eradicated and will need either a vaccine or effective treatment to bring it under control.
+The government are focused on the vaccine to bring the virus under control.
 This fits with the messages we have heard for some time that social distancing is likely to be long term.
 Plans should be made on this basis.
 We’re not looking at temporary measures for a couple of weeks so focus on what this means for your business in the longer term.
 What do you expect the next period, however long it may last, to look like?

 Health and Safety